Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 [temporal shunt]: ../../spells/5th-level.md#temporal-shunt
 [circle of power]: ../../spells/5th-level.md#circle-of-power

-## Cosmic Flare <span style="float:right;"> <small> Level 2 </small> </span>
+## Bonus Cantrip <span style="float:right;"> <small> Level 2 </small> </span>

 You have the ability to unleash the power which Spires draws from.
-You learn the *[Cosmic Flare](../../spells/cantrip.md#cosmic-flare)* cantrip, it counts as druid cantrip for you and it doesn't count against the number of druid cantrips you know.
+You learn the *[Cosmic Flare]* cantrip, it counts as druid cantrip for you and it doesn't count against the number of druid cantrips you know.

 While holding your Star Map, you can add your spellcasting modifier to the cantrip's damage roll.